 Matsutake mushrooms in season, wriggly head ferns, buckwheat pancakes, wild red rice and the various locally produced peach and white wines provide for a uniquely Bhutanese culinary experience.

-Sugar was virtually unknown to the Bhutanese until recently and rasgollas from India come closest to qualifying as Bhutanese dessert.
+Sugar was virtually unknown to the Bhutanese until recently and rasgollas from India come closest to qualify as Bhutanese dessert.

 Several western-style cafes exist on Paro’s main thoroughfare and provide free wi-fi.

 - Mountain café serves delicious European style meals and the milk pound cake is a must-try.
 The other cakes and meals are also top-notch too.

 - Champaca café whips up a mean cappuccino amongst other equally good offerings like tea, cake, sandwiches and salads.

 - Brioche café is well known for its natural ice creams in extremely interesting flavours.